 - Based on the presence of double bonds the USFA can be divided into 4 types, they are

 A. Monoethenoid acids — These contain one double bond and conform to the general formula, CnH2n–1COOH.
-The common example is oleic acid.
+A common example is an oleic acid.